CruelNightSky/eco-engine/README.md

 Eco engine is a dynamic simulator designed to simulate Wynncraft guild economy in real-time.
 Unlike other eco simulators out there, eco engine accurately replicates the guild's ecosystem, including the real-time travel of resources.
 Upgrading territories or boosting resource production will result in a delay before the resources arrive, just like in the game.

-The project is written in Go (Golang), providing a powerful and efficient implementation for simulating the guild economy.
+The project is written in Go (Golang), providing a powerful and efficient implementation for simulating the guild economy by taking advantage of the powerful goroutines.

 ## Features